BarathArivazhagan/jenkins-ci-cd-pipeline-workshop/README.md

-# Jenkins-CI-CD-Pipelining--Workshop
+### jenkins-ci-cd-pipeline-workshop

-This repository demonstrates the usage of CI/CD pipelining mechanism using jenkins
+This repository demonstrates the usage of CI/CD pipelining mechanism using jenkins integration system.